maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-second-wave.md

 This kind of dissonance is not unprecedented.
 Scepticism and enthusiasm were also evident at the time of the invention of the steam engine, the bicycle and the car.
 Nor can I say that I haven't witnessed this myself, because that would be untrue.
 Consider the invention of the personal computer, the internet and the mobile phone, and finally the smartphone.

-The AI revolution is happening now at an unprecedented pace.
+The AI revolution is happening at an unprecedented pace right now.
 Expectations are enormous, as are the reported disappointments.
 Can both sides be right?
+I will elaborate more on Agentic AI later in this article, which should make it easier to answer this question.
+But first, let's take a quick look at what has happened so far.

 ### The way we feel about AI